America: A dream we should be willing to share

 “He has a right not to stand,” I said.
 “This is a free country.”

-I got in trouble; I was sent to the principal’s office and he didn’t, but it was worth it.
+I got in trouble; I was sent to the principal’s office and the other student didn’t, but it was worth it.

 We each stand up in different ways, and we should never stop standing up for our right to do so.